SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Otherwise, the program does not perform assignment or execute the *statements*, and it is finished executing the ``for``-``in`` statement.

 ..
-TODO: Doug's remarks from 1/29/14 meeting:
-    Consider calling this sequence-based-for-statement,
-    because a collection has some implication that the collection could be iterated multiple times---it could be a random number generator.

-..
 TODO: Move this info to the stdlib reference as appropriate.

 .. langref-grammar